scriptituk/xfade-easing/README.md

 ### Generating test plots

 Plot data is generated using the `print` function of the ffmpeg expression evaluator for the first plane and first pixel as xfade progress `P` goes from 1 to 0 at 100fps.
-It is therefore real expression data.
+It is therefore actual expression data.

 - `xfade-easing.sh -e elastic -p plot-%e.pdf`
 creates a PDF file plot-elastic.pdf of the elastic easing